 Watford Community Housing and/or third-party companies acting on its behalf may collect IP addresses for the purposes of systems administration and to audit the use and activity of the website.

-Watford Community Housing does not link a visitor’s IP address to any other personal information that may be held about them.
+Watford Community Housing do not link a visitor’s IP address to any other personal information that may be held about them.
 Therefore, the visitor to the website remains anonymous to us.

 Watford Community Housing’s website uses a technology called 'cookies'.
 Cookies are small computer text files placed in the visitor’s computer's memory by the computer which provides or 'hosts' the website.
 Cookies are not spyware or a computer virus but are used to make surfing the internet easier.